 Bracknell Forest

 § This page gives an overview of the Bracknell Forest local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Bracknell Forest in Berkshire is a largely modern district, with Bracknell town developed as a New Town with shopping centres, theatres, and parks.
 The district includes Swinley Forest, rich in walking and cycling trails, and villages such as Sandhurst and Crowthorne, known for their military and educational connections.
 The Thames Valley borders the north, while commons, woodlands, and heaths form much of the landscape.

-The administrative boundary of Bracknell Forest can be viewed on OpenStreetMap: District Boundary of Bracknell Forest.
+The administrative boundary of Bracknell Forest can also be viewed on OpenStreetMap: District Boundary of Bracknell Forest.

 Key Facts about Bracknell Forest